pachyderm/kfdata/README.md

 There could be a corresponding `kfp` Python SDK module which is responsible for implementing the translation as a first pass.
 It could just go and find the Dataset in the Kubernetes API.

+In the future it would be better, of course, if Datasets were a top level object in Kubeflow, creatable/listable in the UI and attachable in the pipeline run builder UI (just like the experiment picker).

 # Implementation